 The Carnegie Corporation of New York/New York Times "I Love my Librarian" Award - Each year, thousands of library supporters nominate their librarians for the Carnegie Corporation of New York/New York Times I Love My Librarian Award, and 10 winners are selected.
 Nominations come in from every state for librarians in public, school, college, community college and university libraries, and all of the nominations are inspiring; people love their librarians!

 2014 was the seventh year of the award, which will continue annually through 2015.
 Read about winners of the award and nominate a librarian at ilovelibraries.org/ilovemylibrarian.

 Library Card Sign-up Month - Each year thousands of public and school libraries come together each fall in a national effort to remind parents and children that a library card is the most important school supply of all.
 Library Card Sign-up Month was launched in 1987.

-In 2011, baseball legend Cal Ripkin served as Honorary Chair of Library Card Sign-up Month.
-As the Honorary Chair, Ripkin donated his image for a print public service announcement (PSA) that ALA placed in magazines during the month of September.
+In 2014 legendary comic book creator, Stan Lee, served as Honorary Chair for Library Card Sign-up Month.
+Lee donated his image for a print public service announcement (PSA) that ALA placed in magazines during the month of September.
 Librarians can download the PSA as is or have it customized with the library’s own logo at no cost.